 organic rice wafers).
 The vertical stabilizer has a height of 35 mm

-speeds can be to use turbulators, to increase the
+speeds can be to use turbulators, to increase the wing chord and/or

-thin balsa sheets.
+sheets.
 It flies correctly but clearly I reached the limit.
+A

 chord.
-Note that a heavier-faster version of this glider is not
+Note that a heavier-and-faster version of this glider is not

 To download a printable plan of the glider, a template of the wing